What is an ordinary watercourse?

 Please note this policy will be approved as part of the 2017/18 Local Flood Risk Management Strategy review.

-The Hertfordshire County Council’s ordinary watercourses service standards sets out how we carry out the activities related to ordinary watercourses including:
+Our ordinary watercourses service standards set out how we carry out the activities related to ordinary watercourses including:

 - Managing the consenting and enforcement activities on ordinary watercourses